 If this is your first professional family portrait shoot with Tomato Photo, you might be expecting the session to be 2-3 hours long with 3 to 4 to 5 clothing changes and an assistant tagging along and making sure that every detail of the dress/hair is in place…

-Perhaps some of you are curious then of my process from the beginning to the end of the family photography photo shoot… So let me run this down and I hope to let you understand why and how I do it and what it means to the subject in front of my camera.
+Perhaps some of you are curious then about my process from the beginning to the end of the family photography photoshoot… So let me run this down and I hope to let you understand why and how I do it and what it means to the subject in front of my camera.

 1. Start with “Warm Up Session”

 By “Warm Up Session”, what I mean is time for me to get to know my clients better.
 This is after all the first time I get to meet your family (apart from returning clients).

 At this “Warm Up Session”, I get to talk to each and everyone who is there and understand what is their behaviour/mannerism through observation.
 This is also where I get to know which kids belong to which family (when I do extended family photography photo shoots).
 At the same time, brief everyone on how the shoot will be conducted and what kind of “rules” I have during the shoot so everyone is in the same page.

 I will then let the children to “explore” the space and get familiar with what is there.
 This stage can be as short as 1 minute to as long as 10-15 minutes depending on family.